-You should browse through this manual, which gives complete (though terse) reference material about types, functions, and the modules in the standard library.
+- The Python Standard Library (in The Python Library Reference): - You should browse through this manual, which gives complete (though terse) reference material about types, functions, and the modules in the standard library.
 The standard Python distribution includes a lot of additional code.
 There are modules to read Unix mailboxes, retrieve documents via HTTP, generate random numbers, parse command-line options, write CGI programs, compress data, and many other tasks.
-Skimming through the Library Reference will give you an idea of what's available.

-- install-index explains how to install external modules written by other Python users. - reference-index: A detailed explanation of Python's syntax and semantics.
+Skimming through the Library Reference will give you an idea of what's available. - Installing Python Modules (in Installing Python Modules) explains how to install external modules written by other Python users. - The Python Language Reference (in The Python Language Reference): A detailed explanation of Python's syntax and semantics.
 It's heavy reading, but is useful as a complete guide to the language itself.